babel-utils/babel-plugin-tester/README.md

     {
       code: 'var hello = "hi";',
       output: 'var olleh = "hi";',
-      // This can be used to overwrite the setting set above
+      // This can be used to overwrite pluginOptions (set above)
       pluginOptions: {
         optionA: false,
       },